A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX J1806.5-2215: Introduction

-During the last decade, many faint to very-faint X-ray transients have been discovered with peak X-ray luminosities of 10$^{34-36}$ erg s$^{-1}$ (\citealt{Wijnands2006AA}, \citealt{Degenaar2010AA}).
-Most of these sources are discovered\ in the Galactic plane and a large fraction of them were discovered through the thermonuclear bursts \citep{Cornelisse2002AA392}.
-These bursts have so far been observed only from the neutron star LMXBs hence probably these faint transients are also members of LMXBs.
+During the last decade, many faint to very-faint X-ray transients have been discovered which have peak X-ray luminosities of 10$^{34-36}$ erg s$^{-1}$ (e.g., \citealt{Wijnands2006AA}, \citealt{Degenaar2010AA}).
+Most of these sources are discovered\ in the Galactic plane, with the highest concentration near the Galactic centre.
+A large fraction of them are discovered through thermonuclear bursts (\citealt{Cornelisse2002AA392}, \citealt{Degenaar2011}, \citealt{Wijnands2009}, \citealt{Campana2009ApJ}).
+These bursts have so far been observed only from the neutron star LMXBs hence probably these faint transients are also such kind of systems.
 However the current instability models that explain the transient behaviour of LMXBs (e..g, \citealt{Lasota2001}) cannot explain the low peak X-ray luminosities of these faint systems.
-It is possible that these sources are accreting from the stellar wind of a companion star \citep{Pfahl2002ApJ} or they have a small accretion disk, which indicate a small orbit that can only accommodate a very small donor star - e.g., brown dwarfs or white dwarfs - the latter are called ultra-compact X-ray binaries with extremely short orbital periods ($<$ 80 minutes; \citealt{Nelemans2010}).
-To confirm these proposed scenarios, there have been efforts to identify the OIR counterpart of them (\citealt{Kaur2011ATel3695}, \citealt{Kaur2011ATel3268}, \citealt{Degenaar2010MNRAS}, \citealt{Kaur2010}, \citealt{Kaur2009}), however most of the times, high extinction and crowded OIR fields in the Galactic plane hamper the detection and identification of the real counterpart.
-In this paper we present our near-infrared (NIR) imaging observations of two faint to very faint quasi-persistent transients to search for their counterpart.
+It is possible that these sources are accreting from the stellar wind of a companion star (\citealt{Pfahl2002ApJ}, \citealt{Degenaar2010AA}, \citealt{Maccarone2013}) or they have a small accretion disk, which indicates a small orbit that can only accommodate a very small donor star - e.g., brown or white dwarf \citep{King2006}.
+The latter are called ultra-compact X-ray binaries with extremely short orbital periods ($<$ 80 minutes; \citealt{Nelemans2010}, \citealt{IntZand2005}, \citealt{IntZand2007}, \citealt{Hameury2016}).
+In an alternative interpretation, it has been proposed that the magnetic field of the neutron star is inhibiting accretion in such sources, resulting in very faint X-ray luminosities (e.g., \citealt{Heinke2009}, \citealt{DAngelo2012}, \citealt{Heinke2015}, \citealt{Arnason2015}).

+In order to investigate the above proposed scenarios, we must find the nature of the companion star.
+However, as most of these sources are present near the Galactic centre, their detection in OIR is largely hampered by the high extinction and the crowded fields.
+It is important to find the position of these X-ray sources accurately with the smallest error circle possible, to locate the OIR counterpart.
+When an OIR counterpart has been identified, the exact identification of the companion star could be done through the OIR spectroscopy.